AidenZhao/aidenzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a Compuiter Graphics master with research interests in Geometry Processing.
+I am a Computer Graphics master with research interests in Geometry Processing.
 I am now from School of Artificial Intelligence in Beijing Normal University, where I am very fortunate to be advised by Prof. Zhongke Wu.
 My research interests include topics in Compuiter Graphics and Artificial Intelligence.
 Most recently, I am interested in the following topics:
 * Geometry Processing
 * Geometry Modeling
 * Shape Analysis